AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/access-lc-interface-preq.md

 3. You are now on the **Experience Manager Guides Home page**.
 Use the navigation switcher to switch to the following views:

     - **Home**: The default page that you view when logging into Experience Manager Guides.
 It allows you to configure various folder-level settings.
-    - **Editor**: An easy-to-use web-based Editor that allows you to create and manage learning courses in Experience Manager Guides.
+    - **Editor**: An easy-to-use Editor that allows you to author course content in Experience Manager Guides.
     - **Map console**: Provides you a dedicated workspace to handle all aspects of course publishing.

     For details, view [Adobe Experience Manager Guides Home page experience](../user-guide/intro-home-page.md).